TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 As well as having a compressed disk format, Nanite has a separate compressed in-memory format.
 The in-memory format is used directly for rendering so needs to have near instant decode time.
 Vertex attributes are quantized and bit packed.
 The disk representation is transcoded into the in-memory format as it is read in.

 Geometry is managed within a GPU page buffer.
 Clusters are allocated to 128KB pages based on spatial locality and level in the LOD structure.
 The first page contains the top level(s) of the LOD structure and is always resident, so there is always something to render.
-The resident set is updated based on feedback from the Cull stage.
+The resident set is updated based on feedback from the Simplify stage.

 ### Cull

 Nanite performs frustum culling and occlusion culling.
 Occlusion culling uses a [hierarchical depth buffer](https://miketuritzin.com/post/hierarchical-depth-buffers/) (HZB) with a two pass algorithm.
 In the first pass instances and then clusters (if the parent instance is visible) are tested against the HZB from the previous frame (using the previous frame's transforms).
 The assumption is that objects that would have been visible in the last frame are highly likely to be visible in this frame.
-Visible instances and clusters are rasterized.
+Visible clusters are rasterized.
 The HZB for the current frame is built based on what was just rasterized.

 In the second pass, all the instances and clusters found to be occluded based on the previous HZB are retested with the current HZB and those that are now visible are rasterized.
 Finally, the HZB is built again ready for the next frame.
 In normal circumstances (camera navigating smoothly through the scene), the second pass is a small fraction of the main pass, just rasterizing those objects that became visible in the current frame.